goosedev72-projects/MH-FreeInstaller/README.md

 MIT for the installer, but MHPro files were leaked, so I made the installer.

 ### Do I need to pay to use this installer?
 Unlike the original, you can try MegaHack, and it won't vanish anywhere.
-But if love MegaHack, buy it to support Absolllute's work.
+But if you love MegaHack, buy it to support Absolllute's work.

 ### Geode installer mod?
 Maybe I will make it.
 WINDOWS ONLY

 ## Contact
-Telegram: @GooseDev72, or open the issue
+Telegram: @GooseDev72, or open the issue/discussion

 Absolllute, waiting for your warning, I will delete it, I promise